YuhongZ9309/github-tutorial/README.md

 ---
 ## Repository Setup
-To set up a respoitory, you will need to create a directory first in your IDE.
-A directory is basically a folder that contains files.
+To initialize Git, you would need to create a directory that will contain your project.
+A directory is a file system folder where we put our files, such as documents, images, and videos.
+Once you have created a directory, navigate to your directory by using `cd <filename>`.
+Then, using `git init` to get git started.
+This means that your directory will be converted to a repository.
+A repository is a version control system where developers and software engineers stores their code.
+You can also see the `(master)` next to the command prompt.
+>  In other words, a directory is just a folder that may or may not contain files, while a repository is basically a directory that has git running.

 ---